4paradigm/OpenMLDB/docs/en/standalone.md

 > SET performance_sensitive=false;
 > SELECT c1, c3, sum(c4) OVER w1 as w1_c4_sum FROM demo_table1 WINDOW w1 AS (PARTITION BY demo_table1.c1 ORDER BY demo_table1.c7 ROWS BETWEEN 2 PRECEDING AND CURRENT ROW) INTO OUTFILE '/tmp/feature.csv';
 ```
-Use option for advanced setting
+Alternatively, you may use the below options for the advanced usage.
 Name | Type |  Default | Options
 -- | -- |  --  | --
 delimiter | String | , | Any char